Overview

 Toddlers develop their listening skills and begin to understand a growing number of single words and simple phrases.
 They start to put two or more words together in small sentences.

-Three year olds understand more difficult words (e.g. position words like under).
+Three-year-olds understand more difficult words (e.g. position words like under).
 By four years they enjoy listening to simple stories, will use longer sentences and ask many questions.
 Some speech sounds are still difficult for them to say.

 Children continue to make progress with their understanding and talking throughout their school years.
 The ability to engage in two-way conversations is also key for developing a wider circle of friendships in different social situations.

 If you are worried about your child’s speech and language talk to us directly on 0300 330 5777, or talk to your child’s health visitor, GP, pre-school or school.
-Find out more about your child’s speech and language development here.

 Attention deficit hyperactivity disorder (ADHD)